risc0/risc0/website/api_versioned_docs/version-1.1/zkvm/optimization.md

 The first time a page is accessed in a segment, it needs to be **paged-in**, loading it from the host.
 Confirming the page is correct, the guest verifies a Merkle inclusion proof for the page against the image ID.
+Note as well that the address of the program counter must be paged-in, as instructions are loaded from memory.
 These hashing operations required take a number of cycles.

+In order to support continuation after the segment ends (i.e. the zkVM "hibernates"), it needs to **page-out** pages that were modified.
+Paging-out takes the same number of operations as paging-in, so for the first time any given page is written to in a segment, it is marked as "dirty".
+At the end of segment execution, every dirty page must be "paged-out" at a cost of 1094 to 5130 cycles.
+An exception to this rule is the last segment, where no paging out occurrs, since there will be no continuation from the last segment.

-**A page-in operation takes between 1094 and 5130 cycles; 1130 cycles on average.**
+**A page-in or page-out operation takes between 1094 and 5130 cycles; 1130 cycles on average.**

-The very first page-in takes longer, 5130 cycles, because it needs to traverse up the page table (i.e. Merkle tree) all the way to the root, which is equal to the image ID.
+The very first page-in or page-out takes longer, 5130 cycles, because it needs to traverse up the page table (i.e. Merkle tree) all the way to the root, which is equal to the image ID.
 Once a path is verified, it doesn't need to be hashed again, so most page-in operations only need to hash the leaf (i.e. data) page.
 If a program were to iterate over memory in sequence, it would cost on average 1130 cycles per page, or 1.35 cycles per byte.

-In order to support continuation after the segment ends (i.e. the zkVM "hibernates"), it needs to **page-out** pages that were modified.
-Paging-out takes the same number of operations as paging-in, so for the first time any given page is written to in a segment, there is a page-out cost of 1094 to 5130 cycles.

 If, after profiling your application, you learn page-in and page-out operations are a significant overhead, you can optimize your application by reducing it's